edwellbrook/Shopping/readme.txt

 -----------

-A Go application that runs on a host computer interacting with the IoT hardware over serial.
+A Go application that runs on a host computer interacting with the IoT hardware over a serial port.

 Files:

   /interface/src/cmd/serial-receiver/config.go
-    Functions for loading application configuration
+    Functions for loading application configuration.

   /interface/src/cmd/serial-receiver/database.go
-    Functions for interacting with the Postgres database
+    Functions for interacting with the Postgres database.

   /interface/src/cmd/serial-receiver/main.go
-    Main entrypoint and processing of interactions with the mbed application over serial interface
+    Main entrypoint and processing of interactions with the mbed application over serial interface.

   /interface/src/cmd/serial-receiver/mqtt.go
-    Functions for interacting with rabbitmq over mqtt protocol
+    Functions for interacting with rabbitmq over mqtt protocol.

   /interface/src/serial_api/serial_api.go
-    Functions for defining and parsing the custom API for communicating over serial
+    Functions for defining and parsing the custom API for communicating over a serial port.

   /interface/src/serial_device/serial_device.go
-    Wrapper around serial port to abstract away implementation details
+    Wrapper around serial port to abstract away implementation details.

 Libraries: